yarastig/ocean-spray/README.md

 # ocean-spray
-Matlab code solving the full thermodynamic equations including the spray source terms at the wavecrest level.
+Matlab code solves the full thermodynamic equations including the spray source terms at the wavecrest level.